MicrosoftDocs/windows-itpro-docs/windows/plan/deploy-windows-10-in-a-school.md

 **Note**&nbsp;&nbsp;By default, automatic tenant join is enabled in Office 365 Education, with the exception of certain areas in Europe, the Middle East, and Africa.
 These countries require opt-in steps to add new users to existing Office 365 tenants.
 Check your country requirements to determine the automatic tenant join default configuration.
 Also, if you use Azure AD Connect, then automatic tenant join is disabled.

 Office 365 uses the domain portion of the user’s email address to know which Office 365 tenant to join.
-For example, if a faculty member or student provides an email address of `user@contoso.edu`, then Office 365 automatically performs one of the following tasks:
+For example, if a faculty member or student provides an email address of user@contoso.edu, then Office 365 automatically performs one of the following tasks:

-- If an Office 365 tenant with that domain name (`contoso.edu`) exists, Office 365 automatically adds the user to that tenant.
+- If an Office 365 tenant with that domain name (contoso.edu) exists, Office 365 automatically adds the user to that tenant.
-- If an Office 365 tenant with that domain name (`contoso.edu`) does not exists, Office 365 automatically creates a new Office 365 tenant with that domain name and adds the user to it.
+- If an Office 365 tenant with that domain name (contoso.edu) does not exists, Office 365 automatically creates a new Office 365 tenant with that domain name and adds the user to it.

 You will always want faculty and students to join the Office 365 tenant that you created.
 Ensure that you perform the steps in the [Create a new Office 365 Education subscription](#create-a-new-office-365-education-subscription) and [Add domains and subdomains](#add-domains-and-subdomains) sections before allowing other faculty and students to join Office 365.